saf-dmitry/taskpaper-mode/scripting.md

 Usually, a parent action should not be marked as done until all sub-tasks are marked as done.
 Sometimes when pressing `C-c C-d` you may inadvertently complete items still containing open sub-tasks.
 Configuring the hook `taskpaper-blocker-hook` helps preventing this.
 The value of this hook may be nil, a function, or a list of functions.
 Functions in this hook should not modify the buffer.
 Each function gets as its single argument a buffer position at the beginning of item.
 If any of the functions in this hook returns nil, the completion is blocked.

 The following code adds `my-taskpaper-blocker-func-1` function to the hook.
-The function will check the current item and return non-nil if all its actionable children, i.e. projects and tasks, are completed.
+The function will check the current item and return non-nil if all its actionable children, i.e., projects and tasks, are completed.

 ```elisp
 (defun my-taskpaper-blocker-func-1 (pos)